bensaNiv/project6-prompt-engineering-research/docs/stage-1-2-instructions.md

 - **Mass Production Context:** The goal is to find prompts that work consistently at scale.
 Variance matters as much as accuracy.
 - **Entropy Principle:** Lower entropy (more consistent outputs) is desirable.
-- **Budget Consideration:** 100 cases × 3 runs = 300 API calls for baseline alone.
-Plan accordingly for Gemini API costs.
+- **Local Execution:** Using Ollama with local models (e.g., llama3.2:3b) eliminates API costs.
+100 cases × 2 runs = 200 API calls for baseline.